Sal International Airport

 Car rental is available.

-The airport has a post office, bank, auto exchange machine, restaurants, cafeterias, bars, VIP lounge, duty-free shop, newsagent/tobacconist, gift shop, travel agent, and tourist help desk.
+The airport's facilities include restaurants, cafeterias, bars, a post office, bank, ATM, VIP lounge, duty-free shop, newsagent, gift shop, travel agent, and tourist help desk.

 Sal International Airport Taxis: the taxi fares above are intended as a guideline only.